ErezChamilevsky/CarSimulator/README.md

 - CarControl - Car and CarControlPanel are the model's objects of the car and it's safty.
 Control is the Controllers of the program.
 - GUI - where are all the GUI components.
-- Photos - imgs that are used in the program.
+- Photos - images are used in the program.
 - Safty - passing lanes and blind spot senesors.
 It supposed to be more developed but evnetually there was no need.
 - World - the model's folder, and the model itself - WorldGenerator.